 The United States produces about $10 billion dollars worth of processed seafood each year; exports represent approximately half of that value.
 Our office works to ensure confidence in U.S. seafood by protecting and strengthening the seafood market through global trade, establishing partnerships with industry and consumer groups, providing seafood inspection services, and analyzing seafood safety risks.

 We offer voluntary seafood inspection services to processors and importers, domestically and internationally, to assist in meeting U.S. regulations and generally accepted seafood production best practices governing fishery products for human consumption.
 This service supports seafood safety and includes sanitation inspection, system and process audits, grading and inspection, export certification, and product laboratory analyses.

 Commerce and certification provides export services to facilitate exports of seafood products that meet the unique requirements of each importing country and any other specific industry buyer criteria.
 We represent the United States in negotiations with other countries regarding their import requirements for seafood products from the United States.
 We serve as the Competent Authority to issue health and catch certification for U.S. seafood exports.

 In her role as Director, Ms. Cole promotes global engagement and cooperation to ensure effective, responsible marine stewardship and sustainable fisheries management; and oversees IASI’s seafood inspection services.
-Previously, she served as Deputy Chief of the Enforcement Section of NOAA General Counsel since 2012 and previously served as Senior Enforcement Attorney for the Pacific Islands Region.
-Before joining NOAA, Alexa was an Associate at a Washington, DC firm.
+Previously, she served as Deputy Chief of the Enforcement Section of NOAA General Counsel.
 She has a B.A. in Geography and Environmental Studies from McGill University, a J.D. from Vermont Law School, and a M.A. in International Public Policy at The Johns Hopkins University, Paul H. Nitze School of Advanced International Studies.